uchennaanya/HTML-CSS-capstone-project-Conference-page/README.md

 The features of this project are listed below:

-1. The website is completely responsive, mobile and screen sizes above 768px.
+1. The website is completely responsive, mobile, and screen sizes above 768px.

-2. The site contains information for intructors:
+2. The site contains information for instructors:

 - Common information on every page.